Marco-Voegeli/SUPERCELLED/README.md

 ### Problematic
 **Empathy** is missing in the virtual world
-- Nowaday people are strongly connected but emotionally distant
+- Nowadays people are strongly connected but emotionally distant
 - We looked at a more specific case of chat room

 ## Our Solution : CHATMO